 2. Principles and policies

-- The Australian Code for the Responsible Conduct of Research5 establishes an overall framework for responsible research practices in Australia.
+- The Australian Code for the Responsible Conduct of Research 20185 establishes a framework for responsible research conduct.

 - Australian research institutions will make every reasonable effort to gain benefit for Australia from IP.
-This may involve for example protection or making the IP publicly available in a timely manner.
+This may involve for example protection of the IP or making the IP publicly available in a timely manner.

-- Research institutions must have policies6, relating to the ownership and availability for exploitation of IP generated as a result of Australian Government competitive funding.
-These policies will foster the most valuable use of this IP by industry and commercial ventures, governments, and the research sector by means including:
+- Research institutions must have policies6 relating to the ownership and availability for exploitation of IP generated as a result of Australian Government competitive funding.
+These policies will foster the most valuable use of this IP by industry and commercial ventures, governments, and the research sector by: